Visyond/website-hugo/site/content/pricings/new-pricing-page.md

     - img: /img/pricing/EDUCATION.png
       text: Contact us for special offers for students and instructors.
       title: Educational Software
-  title: Contact Us if You Need...
+  title: Talk to Us if You Need...
 ---